If you could show the extent of your love for another person in footsteps, how far would you travel?

 They began this quest on Springer Mountain in Northern Georgia in August, 2003.

-On August 27, 2022 we will be back for our twentieth year on the iconic Appalachian Trail hiking the big and bad White Mountains of rugged New Hampshire.
+On August 26, 2022 we will be back for our twentieth year on the iconic Appalachian Trail hiking the big and bad White Mountains of rugged New Hampshire.
 Our major challenge this week will be Mt.
 Mooosilauke at 4,800', the first mountain above tree line we have seen on the trail.
+The White Mountains are widely known as the most difficult section of the Appalachian Trail.
+One hiker put it this way, “The biggest mistake when people start hiking the whites is not turning back."

 In 2021, we embarked on our nineteenth sojourn on the Appalachian Trail.
 Over seven difficult days we completed 78.7 miles over the Green Mountain of Vermont and the beginning of the White Mountains of New Hampshire.
 On day one we elevated more than 3,200’ from Clarendon Gorge to Killington Peak.
 The next few days offered more Appalachian Trail fare, as we digested rocks, roots and undulating mountains.
 Before weeks end we passes Thundering Falls, Woodstock VT, the Connecticut River and Hanover, New Hampshire the home of Dartmouth College.
 We even enjoyed wings and a beer at Murphy's Tavern on the AT in Hanover.